Free ACT Multiple Choice Questions

 Answer: C

-Rationale: Scale scores track growth across grades, showing how students progress toward readiness benchmarks rather than raw scores. - Which question type appears frequently in math?
+Rationale: Scale scores track growth across grades, showing how students progress toward readiness benchmarks rather than raw scores.

 A. Opinion-based